Mohamed-ElHadidy/fwd-landing-page/README.md

 *Main hero section

-*Three sections
+*Four sections

-* footer
+*footer

 ## Requirements

 *Start by linking your app.js
-*Build out your HTML and at least 3 content sections ( provided in the starter code) *Build the navigation menu
+*Build out your HTML and at least 3 content sections ( provided in the starter code) [+ added one more section] *Build the navigation menu
 *Add functionality to distinguish the section in view *Add the functionality to scroll to sections